harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-integrations-overview.md

 ## Integration Mapping

 Integration mapping refers to the process of linking available or new integrations with your current project.
-Once you have created your project, you can start setting up and mapping integrations as an admin.
-To map integrations correctly ensure that you have associated the integrations with the project.
+Once you have created your project, you can start setting up and mapping integrations to the project.
+It's important to associate the correct integrations with the project in order to ensure that the widgets on Insight display accurate data.

 1. To map integrations, go to the **Integration Mapping tab** within the SEI module.
 2. Click on **Map Integrations** and select any existing integrations or create new ones as per the requirement.